-Maps of saturated thickness and groundwater storage changes in the principal aquifer system show increases in saturated thickness and groundwater storage throughout most of the Subbasin between spring 2018 and spring 2019 (Figures 5-9A and 5-9B).
-These increases are consistent with the increase in precipitation between 2018 and 2019.
-Larger increases in saturated thickness occurred along Dry Creek and in the vicinity of Oak Knoll Avenue.
-Notably, the increases in groundwater storage were variable over that area.
-For example, near the dedicated monitoring well at Dry Creek near Highway 29, accumulations were much smaller than in the active supply well monitored to the west near the Subbasin margin.
-This latter observation highlights the value of dedicated monitoring wells.
+Maps of saturated thickness and groundwater storage changes in the principal aquifer system show decreases in saturated thickness and groundwater storage throughout most of the Subbasin between spring 2019 and spring 2020 (Figures 5-13 and 5-15).
+These decreases are consistent with the considerable lack of precipitation in water year 2020.
+Decreases in saturated thickness occurred in the vicinity of Rutherford.

-Changes in saturated thickness of the primary aquifer and groundwater storage volume changes were also evaluated for the period from spring 2011 to spring 2019, for comparison with the most recent year with a similar precipitation total.
-Saturated thickness and groundwater storage volumes were slightly greater in spring 2019 compared to spring 2011 (Figures 5-10A and 5-10B).
-Groundwater storage volumes were generally equivalent to or 0.5 acre-feet per acre greater in spring 2019 than in spring 2011 (Figure 5-10B).
-Saturated thickness in spring 2019 was generally 0 to 6 feet greater than conditions measured in spring 2018.
+Changes in saturated thickness in the alluvial deposits of the Napa Valley Subbasin, the primary aquifer, and changes groundwater storage volume changes were also evaluated for the period from spring 2007 to spring 2020, for comparison with the most recent year with a similar precipitation total.
+Saturated thickness and groundwater storage volumes were slightly less in spring 2020 compared to spring 2007 (Figures 5-14).
+Groundwater storage volumes were generally 0 to 3 acre-feet per acre less in spring 2020 than in spring 2007 (Figure 5-16).
+Saturated thickness in spring 2020 was generally 0 to 10 feet less than conditions measured in spring 2007.